RudyLang/RudyLang.github.io/Posts/Software/_posts/2020-08-07-ARG Murder-Mystery.markdown

 </pre>
 </div>

-What could have I improved on?
-The "Leave Room" button was decieving, it was designed to actually remove the user from the room, so that they no longer received updates for it.
-My users however, assumed it worked more like a back button.
-So they were constantly having to search for and re-join the room.
-I could alleviate this by designing a more obvious "Return Home" button, or perhaps using a tooltip.
+I also could have improved on the "leave room" button.
+The users assumed it worked like a back button, but it was actually designed to remove them from the room entirely.
+So, they had to search for and rejoin the room when they used it.
+I could have designed a "return home button" or used a tooltip to fix this.

-### Wallet System
+### <a id="ARG-Wallet"></a> Wallet System

-Another endeavour I took on was the creation of a wallet system.
-Like I mentioned before, money was a huge part of this game.
-It was to be used to negotiate, buy intel, and win prizes.
-I had to come up with a way for my users to make trasactions in a meaningful way.
+Money was a huge part of the game.
+Users could buy intel, negotiate and win prizes with it.
+So, they had to be able to make meaningful transactions.

 Customer Requirements:
 * Check balance